Compare Car Insurance Ireland

 Do I receive a replacement vehicle in the event my car breaks down or is being repaired?

 Insurers will generally offer a replacement car while your vehicle is being repaired, however this will depend on the insurance company.
-Always read the terms and conditions carefully to ensure you understand the criteria.
+Always read the terms carefully to ensure you understand the criteria.

 What is car insurance excess?